VeronikaZarubo/frontend-recipes-web-service/README.md

 # Frontend for recipe web page
-Frontend made with HTML5, CSS and JavaScript for the needs of a recipe web page, whose purpose is to support and share polish traditional sweet recipes.
+Frontend made with HTML5, CSS and JavaScript for the needs of a recipe web page, which purpose is to support and share polish traditional sweet recipes.

 ![image](https://github.com/user-attachments/assets/1bb394ce-00de-4006-bc3e-70f7c55fb916)